Christopher Suarez, Founder of Learn Together, Live Together

 Meet the Team

-Willie Roberson, Social Media Strategist
+Willie Roberson, Digital Strategy & Social Media Manager

 Born and raised in South Brunswick, New Jersey – one of the most diverse townships in the country – Willie believes firmly in sharing with the world the message of positivity and inclusiveness his youth experience brought him.
 In his professional capacity, Willie serves as Senior Strategist at Revolution Messaging, a full-service agency dedicated to authentic digital storytelling for progressive causes.
 Willie ultimately fights for LTLT because of his passion for justice, coalition building, and grassroots advocacy efforts.
 He holds a degree in Political Science with a minor in Legal Studies from the University of Rochester.